 Farro with sweet peas, fresh herbs and ricotta

 Bruschetta with ricotta, grilled eggplant and fresh mint

 Pan-fried zucchini flowers with ricotta and garden herbs

 Homemade ricotta cheese

-- Step 1: Place the milk in a heavy-bottomed pot.
+- Place the milk in a heavy-bottomed pot.
 Add the salt and heat over medium heat.
 Stir occasionally so the milk doesn’t scorch.
 Heat milk to 180ºF to 190ºF (82ºC to 88ºC).
 If you don’t have a thermometer, heat the milk until it foams at the sides of the pan and starts simmering, but doesn’t boil.
 Remove pan from heat and add vinegar, lemon or lime juice.
-Stir only a couple of times.
+Gently stir for 15 seconds.
 Almost immediately, curds will start to form.
-Make sure not to stir any more so as not to disturb the curds.
 Let stand for 5 minutes.

 Different kinds of milk will give you different ricottas.
 Cow’s milk is, of course, the milk that’s most readily available.
 You can use either ultra-pasteurized or pasteurized milk.
 I find the difference to be minimal, but the pasteurized milk does yield a slightly more moist ricotta.
 Goat’s milk, which you can find in health or gourmet stores, makes a creamy and tangy ricotta that’s perfect for spreading on a slice of crusty bread or for desserts.
 I’m still trying to locate sheep’s milk, which to me makes the most sublime ricotta of all.

 • Ultra-pasteurized cow’s milk (left): The curds are large and form very quickly.
 This ricotta drains very fast.
 I find that 5 minutes is sufficient for a crumbly yet moist texture.